SLKone/SLKone.github.io/_case-studies/Personnel-Utilization-Tracking-$1.2B-Oil-Field-Services-Organization.md

 - Conducted cross-product line review of timesheet needs and requirements
 - Designed new time entry process and supervised roll-out with documentation and FAQs
 - Conducted train-the-trainer sessions for over 75 operational managers
-- Analyzed over 500k labour hours to highlight trends and define saving opportunities
+- Analyzed over 500k labor hours to highlight trends and define saving opportunities
 - Developed automated dashboard reporting process providing weekly summaries to identify opportunities at managerial and executive levels

 #### Leading With Results